leminhloc2008/Godot-First-Person-Shooter-Demo/README.md

 WASD or Arrow keys to move. \
 Space to jump. \
 Left mouse button to shoot. \
-Scroll wheel to change weapons. \
+Scroll wheel to change weapons.

 # Features:
+You can pick Ammo pack or Health pack to get more ammos or health.